-With no less joy, last Saturday, October 31st,* I was allowed to read your valued letter, cancelled Sept.
+With no less joy, last Saturday, October 31st,* I was allowed to read your valued letter, according to our style [Julian calendar] on Sept.
 3rd.
-Dear beloved brother, as you have asked us to share in your emotions, I must also ask you to sympathize with what we feel.
-But I feel strange.
-I don’t know if it is joy or sadness that you should take part in; our part must have deep sighs and some tears.
+Now beloved brother, as you invited us to share in your feelings, I must also ask you to share in our feelings.
+But I feel peculiar.
+I don’t know if it’s joy or sorrow that you should take part in.
+We aren’t without deep sighs and many a tear.

 J. Funk also sends his best regards.
-He has it very drock right now here, because he has all sorts of things at hand.
+He is very stressed right now here, precisely because he has all sorts of things at his fingertips.
 He is now setting up a workshop, intending to earn his living with carpentry and painting.

 I received the Rundschau a few days before your letter, so I got to know it.
 I really like the paper.
 I would like to thank the person through whom I receive it.
 I am happy to be able to write to so many dear friends and acquaintances at the same time through this paper.
 In this way I can also give the many loved ones in America a sign of life and love, which I couldn’t do if I had to write to each one.

-Then today I noticed Heinrich Schmidt, my former student in Gnadenthal.
-I still owe him an answer to a letter I received from him at the Kuban.
+Today in the Rundschau I noticed Heinrich Schmidt, my former student in Gnadenthal.
+I still owe him an answer to a letter I received from him in Kuban.
 Back then I was delighted that one of my students was writing so kindly.
 Answering immediately was not to be and so it remained; I’d like to make up somewhat for this omission.
 I lost his address.

 On November 7th, the day before yesterday evening, snow was falling here, although the leaves haven’t completely fallen from the trees.
 Today the sun is shining; it’s doubtful whether the snow will last until evening.

 The summer heat was more bearable than we’d have thought.
-Indeed, it was often up to 49 degrees R., but our people have always been able to continue their work: driving, stones, pebbles, bricks and earth, in short what there is to drive the Fuhriohn.
+Indeed, it was often up to 49 degrees Ré [61°C or 142°F]., but our people have always been able to continue their work: driving stones, gravel, bricks and soil, in short what is available to transport for cartage.

-The rain has not disappeared as early in the spring as we are used to this year, and it has started to rain earlier in the autumn than expected.
-The last early rain came at Pentecost, and the first late rain on the 16th Sunday after the Trinity Festival, and there are 17 weeks in between where it has not rained, which is unusually little.
+This year, the rain has not disappeared as early in the spring as we are used to, and it started to rain earlier in the autumn than expected.
+The last early rain came at Pentecost, and the first late rain on the 16th Sunday after Trinity Sunday [first Sunday after Pentecost - E.K.], and there are 17 weeks in between where it has not rained, which is unusually little locally.
 The laws of nature are also decreed by the Lord our God.

 To the astonishment of our relatives and friends, we have to say that we still don't have a place to settle.
-Those young people who were 15 to 20 years old when they moved here, are already legally obliged to serve.
-And no matter how much they like us here, one is in Skruppel about this matter.
-God knows how immigrants are given free rides and the Crown gives us land gladly.
+Those young men who were 15 to 20 years old when they moved here, are already legally obliged to serve [in the military].
+And no matter how much we like it here, we have doubts about this matter; God knows how they will finally be freed.
+Otherwise the other immigrants are granted free rides and the crown gladly gives us land.
 Also I can't leave it unmentioned that here in the city we’ve been given accommodation free of charge for the second winter already, including locations for school and church services.

 They are mostly Mohammedans, and their customs and practices are still quite old-fashioned.
 Many sights remind one of various expressions in the Bible.
-When you look at the local architecture, you think of the four who dug up the roof to leave the gout-ridden man before Jesus [Mark 2:4].
+When you look at the local architecture, you think of the four who dug up the roof to leave the paralytic before Jesus [Mark 2:4].
 Because they simply laid beams on the wall, then covered them from one beam to the other with split willow branches the thickness of a child's arm (sometimes quite dense).
-Then comes a bordan, a man-made mat woven from dry cane rods, half bigger and half smaller, the size of a lid of a German box; these are then made from split cane, quite beautiful, up to the size of a small double scrubbing door rfp. cir..
-4 arskin [9’4”] long and just as wide.
-On these bordans, which are also used for various other purposes, earth is poured on top of them, which is then trodden on and smeared with good clay.
-With some effort it is then possible to get a bed with a sick person through it.
-No nail, neither wooden nor iron, is needed for such construction.
+Then comes a bordan, a man-made mat woven from dry cane rods, half bigger and half smaller, the size of a lid of a German box; these are then made from split cane, quite beautiful, up to the size of a small double barn door rsp. cir., 4 arskin [9’4”] long and just as wide.
+These bordans, which are also used for various other purposes, have soil poured on top of them, which is then trodden on and smeared with good clay.
+With some effort it is then possible to get a bed with a sick person through it [as in the Bible story].
+No nail, whether wooden or of iron, is needed for such construction.

-When one succeeds in tying the camels together again, one after the other, often with butter, clover or alfalfa on their tails, and they are either tied with a rope with their mouths closed, while the rope is tied around their undersides and muzzle, as we do for cattle or a pig to be slaughtered, or they have a specially made net over their mouths, then that scripture comes to mind: "You shall not muzzle the ox while it is treading out the grain.”
+Again, if one sees a camel striding along, loaded with butter, clover or alfalfa, tied together one behind the other, often the following one at the tail of the preceding one — and they either have their mouths tied shut with a rope around the lower jaw and muzzle, or as we do for cattle or a pig to be slaughtered, they have a specially made net over their mouths — then that scripture comes to mind: "You shall not muzzle the ox while it is treading out the grain.”
 [Deut.
 25:4]

-I am also reminded of the negotiations regarding Elimelech’s land and the marriage of Ruth [Ruth 4] by the peculiar construction of courtyard gates, often under a rather large, carefully constructed roof.
+I am also reminded of the negotiations regarding Elimelech’s inheritance and the marriage of Ruth [Ruth 4] by the peculiar construction of local gates, often under a rather large, carefully constructed roof.
 Under such gates there is room for quite a gathering.
-When friends meet who rarely meet, or who love and honor each other, the greeting is so ceremonial that one thinks that this is why the Savior forbade greetings when He sent His disciples out with special orders.
+When friends meet who rarely meet, or who love and honour each other, the greeting is so ceremonial that one thinks that this is why the Saviour forbade greetings when He sent His disciples out on special missions.

 Jakob and Agatha Janzen

-Also, 12-year-old Tiene Wall from Alexanderkron died, and several children under 2 years of age.
-The total number of deaths since New Year’s Day is 27.
+The total number of deaths since New Year’s Day amounts to 27.

-The family of Dietrich Braun from Blumenort long for news about their dear children in America; they greet them warmly.
-Their Tiene died here.
-They also warmly greet Franz Ediger of Gnadenfeld and ask for a message and their address.
+The family of Dietrich Braun [#2358] from Blumenort long for news about their dear children in America; they greet them warmly.

 A warm greeting to all who remember me.